-Sweden has, together with Finland, taken an initiative to further the arms control and the confidence- and security-building measures in the Baltic region.
+Together with Finland, Sweden has taken an initiative to further the arms control and the confidence- and security-building measures in the Baltic Sea region.
 The initiative was introduced in 1998 and has been accepted by Denmark, Estonia, Latvia and Lithuania.
-The core of the initiative is the offer of one additional inspection and evaluation visit, conducted in accordance with the stipulations in VD 99 Chapter IX, among the participating states.
+The core of the initiative is the offer of one additional inspection and evaluation visit, conducted in accordance with the stipulations in VD Chapter IX, among the participating states.